So, You Don’t Like Black Guys?

 • You’re not afraid to speak up for yourself.

 • You’re not going to bow-down to Politically Correct wording and statements.

 • You’ve stopped me from wasting my valuable time!

 I was talking to a friend with whom I want to commit several acts of unrepentant debauchery with, and I was told, “I’m not really into Black Guys”.

 I smiled at her, not because I was making fun of the situation but because knowing that freed me up to know exactly what’s going on.

 We had quite a conversation over it!
 I had to comfort my friend and explain that there is nothing wrong with what she said!
-We all have preferences, unfortunately we also have he “Politically Correct Police” monitoring our every move trying to convince us that if we don’t want to do everything with everyone equally than there is something wrong with us.
+We all have preferences, unfortunately, we also have he “Politically Correct Police” monitoring our every move trying to convince us that if we don’t want to do everything with everyone equally then there is something wrong with us.

 THERE ISN’T ANYTHING WRONG WITH YOU!